A group of people walk through a vineyard with glasses of wine in their hands, a town in the background.

 From the banks of the Danube you have a wonderful view of Ulm's old town.

 Perhaps the smallest outlet in Southwest Germany.
 The Mieg Company is the place where the legendary figures for the ‘Tipp-Kick’ table football game are made.
 They are all painted by hand – and apart from a few changes, they still look the same as they did when they were invented.
-By the way: Tipp-Kick is celebrating its 100th anniversary during the 2024 European Championship.
+By the way: Tipp-Kick was celebrating its 100th anniversary during the 2024 European Championship.
 If that's not reason enough to visit the company in Schwenningen.
 It will be interesting to see what the ‘Tipp-Kickers’ come up with.
 Maybe even ‘Die Toten Hosen’, a German punk band, will play there.
 Singer Campino is one of the biggest Tipp-Kick fans between heaven and earth.

 Tipp-Kick figurines